NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 	instant-ngp$ python scripts/nerfcapture2nerf.py --stream
 	```
 3. Wait for the connection between the app and the script to occur.
 This will be indicated on the app.
 4. Click the send button on the app.
-The frame captured will be sent to InstantNGP.
+The frame captured will be sent to `instant-ngp`.
 5. Toggle training

 To save a dataset: